aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 ## Build and Upload Docker Image to Amazon EC2 Container Registry (ECR)

 We need to package TensorFlow, TensorPack and Horovod in a Docker image and upload the image to Amazon ECR.
 To that end, in ```container/build_tools``` directory in this project, customize for AWS region and execute: ```./build_and_push.sh``` shell script.
-This script creates and uploads the required Docker image to Amazon ECR in your selected AWS region.
-Note the ECR URL as you will need it in later steps.
+This script creates and uploads the required Docker image to Amazon ECR in your selected AWS region, which by default is the region configured in your default [AWS CLI profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) and may not be us-west-2, the assumed region for this tutorial.
+Save the ECR URL of the pushed image for later steps.

 ### Optimized MaskRCNN

 To use an [optimized version of MaskRCNN](https://github.com/aws-samples/mask-rcnn-tensorflow), go into ```container-optimized/build_tools``` directory in this project, customize AWS region and execute: ```./build_and_push.sh``` shell script.
-This script creates and uploads the required Docker image to Amazon ECR in your default AWS region.
+This script creates and uploads the required Docker image to Amazon ECR in your default AWS region, which by default is the region configured in your default [AWS CLI profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) and may not be us-west-2, the assumed region for this tutorial.
+Save the ECR URL of the pushed image for later steps.

 ## Stage Data